n8n proxy configuration error – HTTP_PROXY, HTTPS_PROXY, and NO_PROXY fix

 - N8N_BASIC_AUTH_PASSWORD=strongPassword

-# Proxy settings (referenced from .env)
+# Proxy settings — pulled from .env file

 - HTTP_PROXY=${HTTP_PROXY}